Functions

 See 'https://soldasim.github.io/BOSS.jl/stable/example/' for example usage.

-The following diagram showcases the pipeline of the main function.
 The package can be used in two modes;

 The "BO mode" is used if the objective function is defined within the BossProblem